- Qualifying period for Permanent members

 - Reservists can fast-track the qualifying period by completing more than six months of Continuous Full-Time Service (CFTS).
 CFTS periods of more than six months can be completed within one financial year, or span across two consecutive financial years.
-This means that in addition to being recognised for one year of effective service (for completing more than 20 days of paid service within the financial year), you also gain one extra year towards the eight year qualifying period.
+This means that in addition to being recognised for one year of effective service (for completing more than 20 days of paid service within the financial year), you also gain one extra year towards the four year qualifying period.

 - This special condition does not apply to CFTS that is completed prior to taking a break in service of one year or more (which disrupts your continuity of service).

 - This CFTS bonus does not apply after the qualifying period.
 Once you have completed your qualifying period, if you undertake CFTS you will accrue the standard one year of entitlement for undertaking one year of effective service.
 You will not gain another extra year towards your service credit or a higher subsidy tier.

 A special condition applies if you transfer from the Permanent Force to the Reserves, or vice versa, during your qualifying period.

 The years of eligible service you have completed in the Permanent Force will be doubled if you are counting it towards the four year Reserve qualifying period for DHOAS.
 And the years of service you complete in the Reserves will be halved if you are counting it towards the two year Permanent qualifying period.
 For example:

 - If you have completed one year of Permanent service it will contribute to two years of the four year Reserve qualifying period.